rohanuppal/Rohan_Personal_Website/README.md

+# Rohan Uppal - Personal Website
-This is my portfolio website, created using ReactJs, Tailwind CSS and Framer-Motion.
+This is my personal website, created using ReactJs, Tailwind CSS and Framer-Motion.
 It's hosted using Vercel.
 Link: https://rohanuppal-github-io.vercel.app/